Unidentified Flying Objects - Firefighter's Guide for Disaster Control

 Original article: Click here

-Who y'all gonna call?
-Local paranormal investigators to be featured on Destination America
+Local paranormal investigators to appear on Destination America's ‘A Haunting'

 Original article: Click here